 Another important addition in the past few years has been an active and well-organized Acute Pain Service.
-This is comprised of a team including a pain fellow and an anesthesia resident under the direction of Dr. Donna-Ann Thomas who completed her residency and pain fellowship training at SUNY Upstate.
+This is comprised of a team including a pain fellow and an anesthesia resident under the direction of Dr. P. Sebastian Thomas.
 The service comprises an active post-operative PCA epidural, regional blocks and catheter and intrathecal service as well as treatment of patients with chronic pain and acute or chronic pain issues.
 The service is also an interventional pain service with several different types of blocks being placed.
 It also provides epidural blood patches for patients with post dural puncture headaches.

 In February of 2005, Dr. Carlos J. Lopez III was named the new Residency Program Director.
-Under Dr.'s Lopez and Nussmeier's direction, the residency education program has experienced a new and innovative learning environment that fosters clinical and didactic teaching.
+Under Dr.'s Lopez's direction, the residency education program has experienced a new and innovative learning environment that fosters clinical and didactic teaching.

-The department has recently expanded the regional anesthesia service with the addition of sub-speciality trained anesthesiologists including an experienced Director of Regional Anesthesia, Dr. Sheldon A. Isaacson.
+The department has recently expanded the regional anesthesia service with the addition of sub-speciality trained anesthesiologists including an experienced Director of Regional Anesthesia, Dr. Lucian Dinu.
 A one-month intensive regional resident rotation has been developed that assigns the regional resident to cases appropriate for application of regional block techniques on a daily basis.
 This allows a continuum of clinical exposure that allows the resident to perfect his peripheral regional anesthetic techniques using ultrasound and nerve stimulation modalities.

 Every year, the residents participate in a cadaver dissection course.
 The brachial plexus is dissected in a cadaver, as well as crucial anatomy of central line insertion in the neck, airway anatomy with special laryngeal mask adaption, and the lumbar plexus.
 Additional areas of key interest to anesthesiologists such as common regional anesthesia procedures and blocks are performed.